Yahoo turns to Google's Mayer for revival

 She told Fortune magazine that the baby is due on October 7 and she expects her maternity leave will only be a few weeks long.

-Last responsible for Google's local and location services, she joins fellow female tech chieftains Meg Whitman of Hewlett Packard Co, Virginia Rometty of International Business Machines Corp and Ursula Burns of Xerox Corp.
+Last responsible for Google's local and location services, she joins fellow female tech chieftains Meg Whitman of Hewlett Packard Co (HPQ.N), Virginia Rometty of International Business Machines Corp (IBM.N) and Ursula Burns of Xerox Corp (XRX.N).

 "A lot of people did not believe that Yahoo could get someone of the caliber of a Marissa Mayer to become the CEO at this stage," said S&P Capital IQ equity analyst Scott Kessler.